Josefina C. Bignone Eye Institute

 The Josefina C. Bignone Rehabilitation Institute for Visually Impaired and Blind People provides rehabilitation services for sight-impaired people in Buenos Aires, Argentina.
 The institute is funded by the Municipal Direction of Disability (an agency of the Buenos Aires City Legislature) and by the Ministry of Public Health.
 It was founded in 2001.
-The institute aims to promote eye health prevent, detect and treat eye diseases.
+The institute aims to promote eye health and prevent, detect and treat eye diseases.

 History

 The house in which the institution resides was a donation from the Bignone family to the federal government that in turn gave the property to the municipality of Vicente Lopez to be used as a rehabilitation center for people with impaired vision.
 The donation became effective on 23 May 2000, and the institute was founded in 2001.

 In 2013, it was suggested that the center should be closed and patients moved to other care centers.
 The suggestion was opposed by members of the Argentinian socialist party and support groups for the patients.
 In August 2014, it was decided that the center should continue its operation and the Ministry of Health should allocate funds for it.